-a new look for an old friend
+A new look for an old friend.

-I worked closely with the team at Vu to determine the shortfalls of their former identity and define what their actual target audience was, along with how a new identity could better appeal to it.
+I worked closely with the team at Vu to determine the shortfalls of their former identity and determine what their actual target audience was, along with how a new identity could better appeal to it.
 The result was a much more playful, less masculine approach which features large blocks of colour, modern typography and subtly-animated isometric illustrations.